zzzprojects/EntityFramework-Extensions/docs2/pages/articles/custom-key.md

 # Use Custom Key

 ## Problem
-You want to perform a Bulk Operations (BulkUpdate, BulkDelete, or BulkMerge) but using a different key than the one specified.
+You want to perform a Bulk Operation (BulkUpdate, BulkDelete, or BulkMerge) but using a different key than the one specified.

-By example, you want to perform a BulkUpdate on a customer list but using the customer "Code" instead of the "CustomerID" for the key.
+For example, you want to perform a BulkUpdate on a customer list but using the customer "Code" instead of the "CustomerID" for the key.

 ## Solution
 You can specify the column to use for the key with the **ColumnPrimaryKeyExpression** options.